 Getting back portions of his ownership stake allowed Newmark to spend more on the philanthropic efforts he started to engage in.

 In 2018, he donated $20 million to the CUNY Graduate School of Journalism, a move that received both positive and negative responses.
 After all, critics argued that Newmark himself was responsible for the declining revenue and struggles of the newspaper industry.
 Many other donations have followed ever since.

 A year later, in December 2019, Craigslist announced a move that would catapult it into the 21st century by launching an Android and iOS app, respectively.
-It came as no surprise though the app has not been updated ever since it was released (in November 2020, they added a dark mode, which remains one of the only updates ever released).
+It came as no surprise though the app has barely been updated ever since it was released (in November 2020, they added a dark mode, which remains one of the only updates ever released).

 Today, Craigslist is still one of the world’s most frequented websites.
 It records close to 500 million visitors every month (equating to around 50 billion monthly page views) while being available in 70 countries across the globe.

 How Does Craigslist Make Money?

 Craigslist makes money by charging a listing fee on selected categories.
 Users are charged with the following rates when uploading a listing on Craigslist:

 - Job postings in the United States, ranging from $10 to $75